warrenbuckley/Umbraco-DevTools/Umbraco.DevTools.Chrome/ReadMe.md

-# Umbraco DevTools Logger - Chrome Extension
+# Umbraco DevTools - Chrome Extension

 ## Build Prep
 You need to do a couple of steps to get ready & started.